Isle of Wight Guru

 • From Manchester, the Isle of Wight is comparable to Truro (about 5 hours 30 including the ferry) whereas the Lakes are about 2 hours.

-If you’re travelling as a family it will probably only work out as £15 - £35 extra per person.
-Try not to blow your budget on the ferry's cafe.
+If you’re travelling as a family, the ferry will probably only work out as £20 - £60 extra per person.
+Try not to blow your budget on the ferry's café.

 7. Isle of Wight festivals and events

-My usual advice to people planning a visit to the Isle of Wight is to avoid Cowes Week (early August) and Isle of Wight Festival (early to mid June) unless you plan to attend as they bump up prices and general busyness.
+My usual advice to people planning a visit to the Isle of Wight is to avoid Cowes Week (early August) and Isle of Wight Festival (early to mid-June) unless you plan to attend.
+They tend to bump up prices and general busyness.

 The smaller events don’t affect prices as much and are a nice thing to incorporate into your visit.